ios7jbpro/splyrics/README.md

 # splyrics
 A bundled script that displays controls for Spotify alongside eyecandy

+## Disclaimer
+You OBVIOUSLY need a Spotify premium account to use this.

 ## Options
 -h    Shows the help message
 -i    Install the script systemwide